-An important outcome of participation in COSIA in the ability of educators in IHEs, as well as ISEIs, to institutionalize the COSIA work to such an extent that there is increased capacity throughout the organization to continue to run the project and not be dependent on the staff that was initially involved in the partnership.
-At least two institutions (a university and an aquarium) have lost their initial individual COSIA leads to other projects but COSIA lives on, after responsibility was handed off from one educator to another, thereby avoiding the "Tragedy of Turnover" that often characterizes partnership work (Kingsley & O'Neil, 2004).
+An important outcome of participation in COSIA in the ability of partners in IHEs and ISEIs to institutionalize the COSIA work to such an extent that there is increased capacity throughout the organization to continue to offer the course and not be dependent on the staff that was initially involved in the partnership.
+Three institutions (a university and two aquaria) have lost their initial individual COSIA leads (PIs) to other projects or other sites but COSIA lives on, after responsibility was thoughtfully handed from one educator to another, thereby avoiding the "Tragedy of Turnover" that often characterizes partnership work (Kingsley & O'Neil, 2004).
 One university scientist and program director described what happened when their original PI left: